Reading and Writing Australian Biography

-1. Knowledge and understanding of the genre of biography and its social and cultural positioning in Australia;
+1. Demonstrate knowledge and understanding of the genre of biography and its social and cultural positioning in Australia;

-2. Depth of knowledge and understanding of various forms of biography and the ways in which these are constructed and used;
+2. Demonstrate depth of knowledge and understanding of various forms of biography and the ways in which these are constructed and used;

-3. Skills in critically reading social and cultural biography;
+3. Demonstrate skills in critically reading social and cultural biography;

-4. Knowledge and understanding of the place of biography in Australian social and cultural contexts;
+4. Demonstrate knowledge and understanding of the place of biography in Australian social and cultural contexts;

-5. Skills in research and communication appropriate to advanced undergraduate level.
+5. Demonstrate skills in research and communication appropriate to advanced undergraduate level.

 20 units at 1000 level, including The Australian Experience OR Introduction to Creative Writing OR Fiction, Drama, Film: An Introduction OR equivalent.